-First, all persons representing CAP in any activity, or participating in CAP activity, must be a member of CAP, and pay membership dues.
-All animals must be a member of a Therapy Team, and properly tested.
-All dogs must pass the CAP Therapy Team Evaluation which consists of the elements included in the AKC Canine Good Citizen Test ® with modifications and additions for our therapy team testing.
-Most dogs that have had training can pass this test.
-All species successfully passing this test will then take an aptitude test called the Therapy Team Test (TTT).
+All persons representing CAP in any activity must be a member of CAP and pay membership dues.
+All animals representing CAP must be a member of a certified CAP Therapy Team.
+Therapy Teams must attend CAP Therapy Team training and pass the CAP Therapy Team Evaluation, which consists of the elements included in the AKC Canine Good Citizen Test with modifications and additions, and pass the Team Orientation at a CAP visitation site.

 Why all these tests?